delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_8.md

 * Changes to your data sources do not impact your data pods
 * Changes to data pods do not impact other data pods or data sources, like production

-In this scene, we are going to add a new employee to our production instance and then validate the data of the development and QA application instances.
+In this scene, we are going to add a new patient to our production instance and then validate the data of the development and QA application instances.

 ### YOUR STEPS FOR THIS SCENE:

-1. Click the Prod Instance tab
+1. Bring Chrome to the foreground
-2. Click the Prod Instance bookmark to refresh (note: Do not use the browser refresh button)
-3. Use the `Add Employee` form to add someone else to the Employees application.
-Just make up a Twitter handle.
-Specify ‘1’ for your Employee ID.
-Click Add to complete the submission
-4. Validate you see your new employee record on the top row of the form and that the changes to Dev were not introduced into Prod
+2. Click on the `Patients PROD` button on the bookmark bar.
+3. Log in to the production instance of the Patients application using [credentials](credentials.html){:target="_blank"}
+    {% include custom/image_popout.html file="acti/the_app_1.png" %}
+4. If you logged in successfully, you should see a list of patients in your browser
+    {% include custom/image_popout.html file="acti/the_app_2.png" %}
-5. Click the First button to refresh the total rows count (known bug)
+5. Click the + icon to open the `Add Patient` form.
-6. Validate you now see 1000001 records in Production
    {% include custom/image_popout.html file="acti/add_some_data_to_production_1.png" %}
-7. Go to the Dev Instance and QA Instance tabs and click their bookmarks to refresh the pages.
-8. Validate your data in each environment is unique.
+6. Fill out the form with fictitious information.
+Give it a silly city name.
+We will use this value later.
+Then click `Save`.
+NOTE: Though these labs are isolated, they are not secure.
+Do not enter real information.
+   {% include custom/image_popout.html file="acti/add_some_data_to_production_2.png" %}
+7. Enter the silly city name from the previous step.
+Your patient record should show in the search results below.
+   {% include custom/image_popout.html file="acti/add_some_data_to_production_3.png" %}

 {% include links.html %}